deluan/contentful-migrate/README.md

   Options:

     -t, --access-token [access-token]  CMA token, defaults to your environment variable CONTENTFUL_MANAGEMENT_ACCESS_TOKEN if empty
-    -c, --content-type [content-type]  content type name
-    -s, --space-id [space-id]          space id to use
+    -s, --space-id [space-id]          space id to use -c, --content-type [content-type]  one or more content type names to list -a, --all                          lists migrations for all content types
 ```

 Exemple:
 ```
-$ ctf-migrate list -c Post -s i2ztmmsocxul
+$ ctf-migrate list -s i2ztmmsocxul -c post banner Listing post
-  [2017-12-19 22:12:58] 1513695986378-create-post.js : Creates Post model
+  [2017-12-19 22:12:58] 1513695986378-create-post.js : Create Post model
   [pending] 1513716408272-add-title-field.js : Adds title field
+Listing banner
+  [2018-01-08 15:01:45] 20180103165614-create-banner.js : Create Banner model
+  [2018-01-22 11:01:33] 20180111172942-add-subtitle-field.js: Add Subtitle field
 ```
-In this example, the first script (`create-post.js`) has already been applied but the
+For the `post` model in this example, the first script (`create-post.js`) has already been applied but the
-second one (`add-title-field.js`) has not
+second one (`add-title-field.js`) has not.
+For the `banner` model, all scripts have been applied.

 ### up